11-Step Product Launch Checklist

 Step 4 – Test Everything You Can

-Before considering a product launch, you must ensure that the product is reasonably flawless.
+Before considering a product launch, you must ensure the product is reasonably flawless.
 You won’t be expected to have every feature integrated and ready for public use, but ensure that the basic functionalities your customer will expect are in place and operating under different real-world conditions.

 - Do not trust tests on emulators and simulators because they cannot entirely replicate real user conditions.